usc-ee250-fall2020/RIOT-EE250/examples/ee250_lab11/README.md

 We have placed some preprocessor if-else statements and if statements in the Makefile to help you to compile for either `openmote-b` or `native` with little to no code changes.
-For `native` make sure to create a tap interface first:
+For `native` make sure to create a tap interface first.
+You do not need to use the `tapsetup` script because you only need to run one RIOT instance:

     sudo ip tuntap add tap0 mode tap user ${USER}
     sudo ip link set tap0 up